-Let’s start by defining what we mean by the target keyword.
-This is the specific word or phrase which your customer will be searching for and you will want to show up in Google or other search engines.
+Let’s start by defining what we mean by the term 'target keyword'.
+This is the specific word or phrase which your potential customer will be searching for that you want to be associated with and show up in Google or other search engines for.
 When doing SEO, this is the phrase that we ‘target’ on a particular page.
 Elements on the page need to have the keyword present so we often refer to it as the target keyword.

 Rules to follow when coming up with target keyword